 - Satisfy the minimum five (5) credits requirement for admission into the postgraduate programme including English and Mathematics.

 - Holders of a Master degree (M.Sc., M.Tech., M.Phil, or equivalent) in Cyber Security Science/Computer Science from National Open University of Nigeria or from any other University recognized by the Senate of National Open University of Nigeria with a minimum CGPA of 4.00 on a scale of 5.00 or weighted average of 60% or an average of performance of “B” grade.

 - Holders of equivalent qualification/experience specified for the course recognized by the Senate may be considered for admission.

 Duration of Program

 The Programme minimum duration is 6 semesters and maximum of 12 semesters.

 - The student must earn a minimum of 32 credit units including thesis

 - The student must present two seminars before the final defense

-- The student is expected to publish at least two (2) papers in a reputable peer reviewed conference proceedings and journal.
+- The student is expected to publish at least in a reputable peer reviewed conference proceedings and journal.